-As of December 31, 2022, a total of 957,561 debits have been created due to the implementation of development projects throughout all four Service Areas.
-This number takes into account all projects that required an HQT, associated mitigation, and reached Completed Review or Concluded status by December 31, 2022 (n = 298).
-In contrast, as of December 31, 2022, a total of 1,632,846 credits were created by MSGOT through Stewardship Account grants.
-See Table 9.
+From 2016 to December 31, 2023, a total of 974,212 debits have been created due to the implementation of development projects throughout all four Service Areas.
+This number takes into account all projects that required an HQT, associated mitigation, and reached Completed Review or Concluded status by December 31, 2023 (n = 337).
+In contrast, as of December 31, 2023, a total of 1,792.911 credits were created by MSGOT through Stewardship Account grants.
+See Table 8.
 These figures include only projects for which a contribution to the Stewardship Account was the chosen option to fulfill the mitigation obligation.
 It does not include projects for which permittee-responsible mitigation utilized to fulfill the mitigation obligation.

-Additionally, the balance of debits and credits reported in Table 9 represent a snapshot in time, on December 31, 2022.
+It is important to note, the balance of debits and credits reported in Table 8 represent a snapshot in time, on December 31, 2023.
 However, Montana's Mitigation System incorporates time.
 Debits or credits are calculated for the life of a project, which means not all debits and credits are actively on the landscape simultaneously.
 For example, a conservation project may be on the landscape for 100 years and create 10 credits per year for a total of 1,000 credits for all time.
 However, not all 1,000 credits are actively on the landscape in the first year of the project.
 Disturbance projects may have more fluctuation in their impacts where the majority of impacts occur in the first couple of years while the project is constructed followed by less impacts during the operation and reclamation phases.
 Therefore, the annual balance of credits and debits fluctuates greatly.
-Due to this fluctuation, the balance of credits and debits reported in Table 9 are combined to cover all years for the purposes of this report.
+Due to this fluctuation, the balance of credits and debits reported in Table 8 are combined to cover all years for the purposes of this report and does not reflect the dynamic nature of our mitigation system.